-If we look to Otis Adelbert Kline's novels and stories, particularly
+If we look to Otis Adelbert Kline's novels and stories,

-of Mars, Maza of the Moon and Man in the
+Swordsman of Mars, Maza of the Moon and Man in the

 Moon, we learn that in ancient times, white Martians achieved space

 travel and visited other worlds.
 They encountered the yellow

 race of the Ma Gongi on the Moon and the two races exchanged colonies on

 and the Ma Gongi went to war, nearly destroying both their worlds.

 However, there's evidence in Kline that the Martians and

 Ma Gongi may have planted colonies on more than each other's worlds.

 The oriental civilization of China is clearly a descendent, for Kline,

 of the Ma Gongi.
 The yellow civilization of the Huitsen on